SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few moderators miss out on people's surnames either due to forgetfulness or believing that the surname for someone named something like Sudiksha wasn't required.
 Well, we ended up having 2 Sudikshas, and who knows which Sudhiksha stole the attendance of the other.

 If you have a name but not a phone number, but need the phone number for verification, searching the name up on WhatsApp won't always work, and even when it does, it might be misleading if you see a name like Sudhiksha and think you've found your person.
 Some people save their WhatsApp names as ~ or * or <> instead of their real names.
 You might have to ask stuff like, "Who was the DPM in my room last Tuesday?
 Please give me your number," but you're lucky if they even remember who you are.
+Very often people show up to recruitments without even bei

 I believe 2 candidate keys should be used.
-Full name, phone number, and SRN/email addresss.
+Full name, phone number, and SRN/email address.
 People can mishear phone numbers.
 People can misunderstand phone numbers written by the recruits themselves.
 The safety of having these candidate keys is worth the effort.
 In round 3, just the name and phone number can suffice because you're more in control of the world at that point.

+Last year we had a system

 code word stuff in round 2, people talk about their teammates, they don't remember names, etc.